SimonEnsemble/PorousMaterials.jl/README.md

 * fix GCMC to allow complex molecules (Arthur)
 * Ewald for molecules in GCMC (Arthur)
 * make sure no 100000000000 - 10000000000.01 is going on with electrostatics adding to vdw...
+* add guest-guest tests for CO2, other moleucles that are multiple beads
+* get test data from Greg on ENTIRE molecule's energies

 # Help wanted
 * geometric based pore size calculations (largest free and included spheres), surface area, and porosity calculations